13 High-Demand Products for 2023 and Beyond (+ How to Sell Them)

 What products have the highest profit margins?

-Small items, like jewellery and sunglasses, have high margins because they’re relatively inexpensive to acquire, sell, and ship.
+Small items, like jewelry and sunglasses, have high margins because they’re relatively inexpensive to acquire, sell, and ship.

 How can I identify high-demand products?